Program goals

 Students will:

-- be able to understand most speech on familiar topics, and
+- understand speech on familiar and unfamiliar topics, and

-- show an emerging ability to understand the main idea and some details of complex discourse.
+- understand the main idea and some details of very complex discourse.

 Students will be able to:

-- read and understand written texts in areas of the their special interest,
+- read and understand written texts in areas of special interest,

-- be able to understand the main idea and some detailed aspects of complex or unfamiliar texts,
+- understand the main idea and detailed aspects of complex or unfamiliar texts,

 - identify and analyze some of the aesthetic functions of language and of literary styles,